lowcoder-org/lowcoder/docs/workspace-management/permissions-for-resources.md

 ## Query library

-Workspace admins and members of developers group can create query library in Openblocks.
+Workspace admins and members of developers group can create query library in Lowcoder.
 And they have read, write, use and delete permissions for queries if they can use the query's corresponding data source.